-Contact the apprenticeship office at 503.399.5255 or email apprenticeship@chemeketa.edu if you have questions about the programs.
+Contact the apprenticeship office at 503.399.5255 or email apprenticeship@chemeketa.edu if you have questions about transferring into the HVAC/R or sheet metal programs.
+Contact other programs directly about transferring.

 Construction Trades, General Apprenticeship, Certificate of Completion